-Goodwill Solutions, a logistics and warehousing company in England is an amazing example of transforming people’s lives by providing training and employment to people coming from a marginalised background (and were listed in the FTSE fastest growing companies in Europe in 2017).
+Goodwill Solutions, a logistics and warehousing company in England is a great example of transforming people’s lives by providing training and employment to people coming from a marginalised background (and are listed in the FTSE fastest growing companies in Europe).

 2. Empower disadvantaged suppliers with better market access.

 For example by providing free 'sponsored' ads to promote small suppliers from poorer regions in your product listings; or providing investment/ training/ facilities/ logistics to become stronger businesses.
 You could consider including selection criteria to qualify for this opportunity such as how a supplier in turn empowers people and applies ‘Just Payments’ (see B)).